brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 ## Configuring Github Webhooks

-In addition to an api, Github provides webhooks at the repository and organization level.
-These webhooks are what allow external systems like a CI server or issue tracker, etc. to be updated or trigger workflows when events happen inside a Github repository.
+Github provides webhooks at the repository and organization level.
+These webhooks are what allow external systems to be updated or trigger workflows when events happen inside a Github repository.
 So when a build is started because a pull request is merged theres a good chance webhooks are involved.

-Github's implementation follows a common pattern with webhook systems where the client registers and subcribes to receive notifications for either some or all events.
+To use Github's webhooks a client registers and subcribes to receive notifications for either some or all events.
 To help troubleshoot and/or monitor the health of the integration, an interface is provided to list the webhook deliveries including the request/response data from each triggered event sent to the registered endpoint.

-The registration and subscription process can be done manually via the Github UI in the `Webhooks` section of the repository, or programatically using the api.

 ### Using the Github API
 Typically I would turn to [axios](https://github.com/axios/axios) when I need to create an api client.
-In this case Github provides [Octokit.js](https://github.com/octokit/octokit.js), which they describe as `the all-batteries-included GitHub SDK for Browsers, Node.js, and Deno`.
+In this case however, Github provides [Octokit.js](https://github.com/octokit/octokit.js), which they describe as `the all-batteries-included GitHub SDK for Browsers, Node.js, and Deno`.
 To install Octokit from a console inside your project directory enter `npm install @octokit/rest`.

 Octokit provides multiple authentication options, for this guide we will be using the default which is a `personal access token`.
 If you neeed an assist on creating a token, the github docs have you covered: [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

+### Storing the Acccess Token
-Since the access token is a secret that we don't want to share publically.
-Rather than paste the token directly into our code we can use an environment variable.
-To do this we will install the [dotenv](https://github.com/motdotla/dotenv) package using `npm install dotenv`.
+The access token is a secret that we don't want to share publically, rather put the token directly into our code we'll use the [dotenv](https://github.com/motdotla/dotenv) package to store it as an environment variable.
+To install, on the console enter `npm install dotenv`.

 In the root of your project directory create a `.env` file, and inside it add `GITHUB_TOKEN=your_token_here`, replacing the placeholder text with the token you generated.